mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Geometry Type Inventory

 This type of geometry is used to describe a geometry used for the inventory (XML node `<Inventory>`).
-The currently defined XML attributes of an electrical geometry are specified in [table 102](#user-content-table-102 ).
+The currently defined XML attributes of an inventory geometry are specified in [table 102](#user-content-table-102 ).

 <div id="table-102">